Zhang Xiantu

 Zhang Xiantu (1926 – 2015) was a Chinese women's rights activist.
-Xiantu was a former comfort woman; together with Wan Aihua, they were the first in China to come out and sue the Japanese government for covering up the sexual violence committed by the Japanese army during the Sino-Japanese war.
+Xiantu was a former comfort woman; together with Wan Aihua, they were the first in China to come out and sue the Japanese government for covering up the sexual violence committed by the Japanese army during the Second Sino-Japanese War.

 Life

 Comfort woman

 At 16 years old, a few months after her marriage, Xiantu was forcibly taken from her home to the military brothel.
 She was confined and raped everyday by multiple men and was physically tortured for rejecting their sexual demands.

 Xiantu's family sold their valuables and borrowed money and therefore was able to trade her back after 20 days.
 Apart from the psychological trauma, Xiantu suffered from gynecological diseases.
 Due to the stigma associated with multiple rape victims, she was ostracized by her husband and in-laws.
 She then decided to stay at her father's house to recover.
 She returned, as necessitated, to her husband after two years.
 Her husband suffered from severe PTSD so Xiantu bore the responsibility of managing the household.